- HIV and AIDS

 It is vital that this medication is given within 72 hours of the potential exposure to the virus, as the medication is not effective after this time.
 The earlier PEPSE can be given the better.
 If you’ve had sex with somebody who you think may be HIV positive within the last 72 hours, it’s important to get help straight away.
 Please don’t leave it until the 72 hours is up or nearly up.

-PEPSE is available from Whittall Street Clinic during opening hours, or your nearest A&E department.
-No other Umbrella clinics offer this treatment.
+PEPSE is available from our clinics during opening hours, or from your nearest A&E department.

 What you need to know before starting PEPSE